 warm reads like tungsten and evening. cool reads like daylight and clinical.

-once the scene is lit, three things keep the image clean from capture to grade.
+Once the scene is lit, three things keep the image clean from capture to grade.

 The bodies, glass, lights, and grip our film team actually runs, plus the edit and finish room behind the cut.
 Cinematic is a craft, not a purchase.
 These are the picks that reward lighting and exposure done right.